Richienb/nor1029-controller/readme.md

 > Programmatically control Norsonic Nor1029

-The [Nor265(A) microphone boom / turntable](https://www.norsonic.com/products/noise-sources/nor265a-microphone-boom/) is controlled by its proprietary Nor1029 software (see downloads section of product page).
-After installing and configuring it, you can control the hardware programmatically using this library, which launches and interacts with the GUI.
+The [Nor265(A) microphone boom / turntable](https://www.norsonic.com/products/noise-sources/nor265a-microphone-boom/) can be controlled by its proprietary Nor1029 software (see downloads section of product page).
+You can instead control the hardware programmatically over serial using this library.

 # Install